FTAList/FTA_Backup/README.md

 CU_BigProject.ipynb - The Jupyter notebook for the project, including all Python code necessary

+CU_BigProject.html - A one-long-page HTML version of the notebook, very easy to read without Jupyter running.

 IMDb48kDF.csv - The cleaned Pandas dataframe built from the IMDb 48k repository on Kaggle.

-CUBig1.mp4 - The video presentation summary of the project.

 Enjoy!